You can select artist roles for any and all of your tracks that we deliver to Spotify.

 How it will look on Spotify

 The "Appears On" section displays works that you are not listed as a primary artist on, but have contributed to as a performing artist or remixer.
-Located at the very end of a Spotify artist profile, the "Appears On" section bundles together releases where the artist is a featuring artist, remixer, vocal feature, and the inclusion of an artist's track on compilations.
+Located at the bottom of a Spotify artist profile, the "Appears On" section bundles together releases where the artist is a featuring artist, vocal feature, remixer, and/or the inclusion of the artist's track/tracks on compilations.
 Note that you will only appear in the "Appears On" section if the original artist has included your artist name as a performer or remixer on the release.

-For multiple primary artists on a release, each will be listed separated by a comma under the release name.
+For multiple primary artists on a release, each will be listed separated by a comma under the release title.
 Each primary artist will have the release under their own artist page.
-(In this example it's "ICONYK, UpsideDown, Soother".)
+(In this example, it's "ICONYK, UpsideDown, Soother.")